pulumi/docs/content/registry/packages/google-native/api-docs/compute/beta/router/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">int</span>
     </dt>
     <dd>{{% md %}}The number of consecutive BFD packets that must be missed before BFD declares that a peer is unavailable.
-Not currently available publicly.
-If set, the value must be a value between 2 and 16.
-The default is 3.{{% /md %}}</dd><dt class="property-required"
+If set, the value must be a value between 5 and 16.
+The default is 5.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="sessioninitializationmode_csharp">
 <a href="#sessioninitializationmode_csharp" style="color: inherit; text-decoration: inherit;">Session<wbr>Initialization<wbr>Mode</a>